 So anyway, what happens is that, either the town hands out flyers announcing it, so you can prepare, or you can take the initiative to celebrate it and inform your neighbours by putting a flyer in their letterbox, saying you organize it, where it will take place and if they can bring with them something to eat that can be shared by all.
 Most of the time, if you live in a block house, it will take place on the lawn just in front of the building.
 If you prefer smaller meetings, you could also invite a few selected neighbours to your own place.

-The next “Fête des Voisins” will take place on the 19th of May 2017 (usually on the last Friday of May or the first Friday of June).
+The national “Fête des Voisins” usually takes place on the last Friday of May or the first Friday of June.

 For more information (in French…) click here.